Indonesian literature: Blurred distinctions

 Even in the 1930s, Malay was the lingua franca of the Archipelago, but was also used widely outside it, while a national Indonesian language was still in a state of development.
 Thus, it is often difficult to ascertain where Malay leaves off and Indonesian begins.
-Nor is it possible to understand the development of Indonesian literature without study of the older Malay which it reacted against, and whose tradition it continued.
+Nor is it possible to understand the development of Indonesian literature without the study of the older Malay which it reacted against, and whose tradition it continued.